Skip to main content

 Regions

-Region help restrict propagation of channels across the wider MeshCore mesh.
+Regions help restrict propagation of local data to the wider mesh where it is less useful.
 Use the smallest scope that makes sense so local traffic stays local where supported.
+Regions help keep airtime down, contributing to a better functioning mesh for all.

 PartExampleMeaning